broadinstitute/cromwell/docs/tutorials/PersistentServer.md

   }
 }
 ```
-Add the line above, below the all other lines in your application.conf.
-Replace "DatabaseName","ChooseAName" and "YourOtherPassword" with the values you choose in step 2, preserving the double qoutes.
+Add the line above, below the all other lines in your `application.conf`.
+Replace `"DatabaseName"`, `"ChooseAName"` and `"YourOtherPassword"` with the values you choose in step 2, preserving the double quotes.

-Test it by running your server with the updated application.conf.
+Test it by running your server with the updated `application.conf`:
 ```bash
 java -Dconfig.file=/path/to/application.conf/ -jar cromwell-[version].jar ...
 ```